openchange/website/src/cookbook/ocsmanager.md

 * mapistore_data: probably you need
   `/usr/local/samba/private/mapistore`

+### AutoDiscovery ###

+The autodiscovery service can be adjusted
+It is possible to adjust auto

 If you want to tune **autodiscover** settings to match your configuration, edit the following keys:

 * `[autodiscover]`

-    * internal_networks: set it if you want to prioritise RPC/Proxy settings when you are outside the office.
-The network addresses are in CIDR format and separated by commas, for
-      instance: `internal_networks = 192.168.2.0/24, 10.2.0.0/16`
+    * internal_networks: This setting is useful if you want to adjust settings for users that need to access OpenChange using Outlook Anywhere.
+The default configuration of the autodiscovery service assumes the Internet to be the internal network and therefore always give priority to MAPI/RPC over Outlook Anywhere.
+When this parameter is defined, specified networks will have MAPI/RPC prioritized over Outlook Anywhere while the non specified ones will have RPC over HTTP specified over MAPI/RPC.
+To set this parameter, specify network addresses using their CIDR format and separate them with commas.
+For example: `internal_networks = 192.168.2.0/24, 10.2.0.0/16`

 * `[autodiscover:rpcproxy]`
-    * enabled: it is a pre-requisite to have RPC/Proxy service configured.
+    * enabled: it is a requirement to have RPC/Proxy service configured.
     * external_hostname: if we want to set it statically since by default it is guessed from the client request.
 Most of the